The Shul of Bal Harbour: History

 After finding no active Jewish community in the Surfside area, Lipskar initially met in hotel rooms before moving to a storefront.

 In the early 1980s, Surfside was not welcoming to Jews with real-estate agents refusing to deal with Jewish clients.
 In 1982 the local Bal Harbor Club dropped its policy banning Jewish and Black people after a discrimination lawsuit.

 The Shul moved to its current site in 1987.

+The Shul has hosted dignitaries including Florida Governor Ron DeSantis and Argentine President Javier Milei.